Extortionist (band)

-Extortionist is an American deathcore band formed in Idaho in 2013.
+Extortionist is an American deathcore/metalcore band formed in Idaho in 2013.
 The band consists of vocalist Ben Hoagland, guitarist Juan Hernandez III, bassist Kip Treeman, guitarist Jared Suku, and drummer Dominic Guggino.

-In 2014, the band signed to We Are Triumphant, releasing their debut EP, The Black Sheep on March 25 of that year.
-On February 17, 2017, the band released their debut full-length studio album, The Decline.
-On March 22, 2019, their sophomore album Sever The Cord, was released through Stay Sick Records.
-The same year, the band released their self-titled second EP, Extortionist on May 24, 2019.
+In 2014, the band signed to We Are Triumphant and released their debut EP, The Black Sheep, the same year.
+In 2017, they released their debut full-length studio album, The Decline.
+In 2019, their sophomore album, Sever the Cord, was released through Stay Sick Records.
+The same year, the band released their self-titled second EP, Extortionist.

 The band split after their final show on October 5, 2019.
-The band reunited in 2020, and immediately began writing new music, releasing the single "Once More in Torment" on October 5, 2021, exactly 2 years after their initial split.
+They reunited in 2020, and immediately began writing new music, releasing the single "Once More in Torment" on October 5, 2021, exactly two years after their initial split.
+They currently operate in Salt Lake City.

 History

 The Decline (2017–2019)

-On February 17, 2017, the band released their debut album, "The Decline".
+On February 17, 2017, the band released their debut album, The Decline.
 The album was received well.
 It was recorded, mixed, and mastered by Calvin Russell of DJSM Studios.

-On August 30, 2018, drummer Nick Mayhew and guitarist Mac Rockwell left the band while on tour with The Last Ten Seconds of Life and So This is Suffering.
+On March 2, 2018, they released the standalone single "Absent Ones".
+On August 30, 2018, drummer Nick Mayhew and guitarist Mac Rockwell left the band while on tour with The Last Ten Seconds of Life and So This Is Suffering.
 Due to them being short two members, they were unable to complete the tour.

-Sever The Cord and Self-Titled (2019–present)
+Sever the Cord and self-titled album (2019–2023)

-In early 2019, the band announced their sophomore album "Sever The Cord", which was released through Stay Sick Records on March 22 of that year.
-The album was received well, with Connor Welsh of New Transcendence giving it a 9 out of 10, while Metal Noise gave it a 7 out of 10.
+In early 2019, the band announced their sophomore album Sever the Cord, which was released through Stay Sick Records on March 22 of that year.
+The album was received well, with Connor Welsh of New Transcendence giving it a 9 out of 10, and Metal Noise giving it a 7 out of 10.
 It was mixed and mastered by Mike Sahm of Dream Awake Studios.

-Two months later, they released their self-titled EP, "Extortionist", on May 24, 2019.
+Two months later, they released their self-titled EP, Extortionist, on May 24, 2019.
 The EP was written in 2018 by Hoagland and Rockwell, but was released later after Rockwell left.
 They agreed that the EP should be released, and the funds from the release went towards suicide prevention.

 On July 22, 2019, the band released a statement on their social media that they would be breaking up.
 They played their final tour on October 5, 2019, with Distinguisher, Dead Crown, and Straight to our Enemies in Spokane, Washington.

 On July 8, 2020, the band quietly got back together and began teasing new material and asking fans what music they should make.
+On October 5, 2021, they released their new single "Once More in Torment", exactly two years after they initially split.
+Since 2022, they have been working on new music.

-On October 5, 2021, the band released their new single "Once More in Torment", exactly 2 years after they initially split.
-In 2022, they have been working on new music.
+On May 19, 2023, they released remixed and remastered edition of their debut EP The Black Sheep for its 10-year anniversary.
+The edition features their former guitarist Joel Omans on the track "Rejection", and also features a bonus track called "Double Jump".